YunaBraska/tinkerforge-sensor/README.md

 #### Features done
 * SensorListener/Registration
 - [X] Find all sensors from connection
-- [X] Auto-reconnect - (TinkerForge auto-connect on default is not working with multiple sensors)
 - [X] Don't disrupt when other sensors are connecting
 - [X] Connect/Disconnect event
 - [X] AutoCloseable